Cradle Coast, Launceston, Hong Kong Universal Ed, Hobart

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- LO1: Identify and describe broad knowledge of principles and models of core human resource management (HRM) and industrial relations (IR) functions.
+- Identify and describe broad knowledge of principles and models of core human resource management (HRM) practices.

-- LO3: Communicate an argument supported by HRM/IR theory and practice.
+- Communicate an argument supported by HRM practices.

 Please note: international students should refer to this page to get an indicative course cost.